Skip to main content

 Elastic connective tissue is found in the walls of large arteries and the bronchial tubes.

-• Which of the following is not connective tissue?
+• What tissue type is not connective tissue?

 Muscle is not connective tissue.